Importing pet food, animal feed, and supplements

 This means that you must:

-- ensure the imported animal feed or dietary supplement is fit for use (Regulation 7)
+- ensure the imported animal feed or dietary supplement is fit for purpose (Regulation 7)

 - ensure the specified information is on the label of the imported animal feed or dietary supplement (Regulation 12)

-- meet the specific requirements for ONCs (entry 25 of Schedule 2)
+- meet the specific requirements for ONCs (Schedule 2, Part B, entry 22)

 - keep the specified records about the importation (Regulation 15).